-Simple Rails 5.1 application to demonstrate using Docker for production deployment.
+Simple Rails 5.2 application to demonstrate using Docker for production deployment.
 The application is a very simple kind of CMS (content management system) allowing to manage posts.
-Beside the boring CRUD functionality it demonstrates some non-default features.
+Beside the boring CRUD functionality it has some non-default features.

 - Auto refresh via ActionCable: If a displayed post gets changed by another user/instance, it refreshes automatically using the publish/subscribe pattern